tophat0/EdgeDetectionFinal/README.md

 Feel free to explore and compare the results of each algorithm on the input images.

 ## Expected Outputs

+### main.py

+1. **Window Display:**
+   - Upon running `main.py`, a window will pop up with an option to select an image file.
+   - After selecting an image file, the window will display:
+     - The result of edge detection using your algorithm.
+     - The 5 largest objects in the image.

+2. **Additional Window:**
-**main.py** : Window will pop up with an option to select an image file.
-Once image file is selected, the window will display the edge detection result as well as the 5 largest objects in that image.
-Another window will also pop up showing the edge detection results of the other algorithms.
+   - Another window will also pop up showing the edge detection results of the other algorithms.

+### evaluation.py

+1. **Graph:**
+   - The script will generate a graph showing the runtimes of the edge detection algorithms.

+2. **Algorithm Results:**
+   - The edge detection results of various algorithms will be displayed.

+3. **Saving Output:**
-**evaluation.py**: Graph of the runtimes of the edge detection algorithms,  the edge detection results of the algorithms, the result of our edge detection algorithm saved to output folder
+   - The result of your edge detection algorithm will be saved to the output folder.